The-Microservice-Dungeon/docs/README.md

 ### Add your OpenAPI spec

-Update the `docuaurus.config.js` where to add another spec
+Update the `docuaurus.config.js` to add another spec

 ```javascript
 ...